 What is the best method of detecting breast cancer as early as possible?

-Getting a high-quality screening mammogram and having a clinical breast exam (an exam done by a health care provider) on a regular basis are the most effective ways to detect breast cancer early.
-As with any screening test, screening mammograms have both benefits and limitations.
-For example, some cancers cannot be detected by a screening mammogram but may be found by a clinical breast exam.
+Getting a high-quality screening mammogram and having a clinical breast exam on a regular basis are the most effective ways to detect breast cancer early.

 Checking one’s own breasts for lumps or other unusual changes is called a breast self-exam, or BSE.
 This type of exam cannot replace regular screening mammograms or clinical breast exams.
 In clinical trials, BSE alone was not found to help reduce the number of deaths from breast cancer.